muldis/Muldis_Personal_Portfolio/Muldis_Application_Inventory_WEBAPP_CRA/docs/Local.md

 Any environment variable can be set inline like shown here, or by setting it in a `.env` file.

-The MULDIS-APPINV-WEBAPP-REACT server will listen on localhost port 8080, or whatever alternate `PORT` you choose.
+The MULDIS-APPINV-WEBAPP-CRA server will listen on localhost port 8080, or whatever alternate `PORT` you choose.
 Make sure its not the same as any other MULDIS-APPINV component.

-MULDIS-APPINV-WEBAPP-REACT will invoke a DBMS component using the latter's location specified by `REACT_APP_DBMS_HOST` and `REACT_APP_DBMS_PORT`.
+MULDIS-APPINV-WEBAPP-CRA will invoke a DBMS component using the latter's location specified by `REACT_APP_DBMS_HOST` and `REACT_APP_DBMS_PORT`.

 To stop the server, hit CTRL-C in the same shell session.

-## Using the MULDIS-APPINV-WEBAPP-REACT Application
+## Using the MULDIS-APPINV-WEBAPP-CRA Application

 Visit <http://localhost:8080> in a web browser, while both this server and a referred-to DBMS server are running,